-concentration changes.
-Panel A of Figure 8 plots the coefficients $\hat{\delta}k^C$ from estimating Equation (25).
+where $Q20_m$ indicates the market is involved in a predicted concentration change in the top ventile of all concentration changes.
+Panel A of Figure 7 plots the coefficients $\hat{\delta}k^C$ from estimating Equation (23).
 In the year after the merger, concentration jumps significantly in $Q20_m$ markets (18 percent), an effect that remains flat over time.
 This shows that mergers can generate significant increases in market concentration that persist over time.
 In other words, there is a strong first stage using top-ventile mergers as an instrument for local labor market concentration.

-Next I turn to the impact on market earnings by estimating Equation (25) with the average market-level earnings \tilde{w}{mt} as the outcome.
-Panel C of Figure 8 plots the results.
+Next I turn to the impact on market earnings by estimating Equation (23) with the average market-level earnings \tilde{w}{mt} as the outcome.
+Panel C of Figure 7 plots the results.
 On average, log average earnings in the top ventile markets fall by -0.034 (SE = 0.013) after the concentration event.

-6.6.1 Elasticity of Earnings with Respect to Local Labor Market Concentration
+6.5.1 Elasticity of Earnings with Respect to Local Labor Market Concentration